DFE-Digital/DfE-School-Account-Alpha/README.md

 Generally speaking the prototype is accurate as of the last update, and we are moving to make the whole codebase accurate after the prototype was brought back to life.

+### Prerequisists

+The prototype needs the following to run:
+- node
+- xgov filters (npm install @x-govuk/govuk-prototype-filters)